About

 Maggie is a writer whose work has appeared in The New York Times, Washingtonian magazine, latimes.com, The Baltimore Sun and other publications.
 She lives in Baltimore with her husband, three strong-willed (read: insubordinate) daughters and their retriever-mix, Huxley, who she swears is part unicorn.
 She is currently working on a young adult novel.

-Fun Facts By Maggie
+Fun facts about Maggie

 2. A friend started a t-shirt company where you got to trademark one word on your shirt.
 My word was and always will be: Quixotic.